-Believe in Blue is a campaign to highlight and celebrate why British policing is the best in the world and reinvigorate public support for police officers.
+Believe in Blue is a campaign to celebrate British policing and highlight why it’s the best in the world.

 "Believe in Blue lets us share positive stories and talk about the fortitude and many acts of heroism by our officers, which largely go unmentioned.
 We know the vast majority of the British public are behind their police officers, and we are asking them to support us as we continue to be a strong, united and credible voice of policing in England and Wales."

 The photos below show supporting comments from members of the public interspersed with screenshots from the Believe in Blue short films...